Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

       db = rbh_fsname;
       password_file = "/etc/robinhood.d/.dbpassword" ;

-It is recommended to define your fileclasses before running the initial filesystem scan.
+It is recommended to define your fileclasses before running the initial file system scan.

-This way, you will get relevent information in 'rbh-report --class-info' report after the initial scan is completed.
+This way, you will get relevant information in 'rbh-report --class-info' report after the initial scan is completed.

     fileclass empty_file {
         definition { type == file and size == 0 }